openedx/open-edx-proposals/oeps/oep-0002-bp-repo-metadata.rst

 following fields:

 ``owner``: string (required unless ``archived`` is ``True``)
-    The github user/team responsible for the repository.
+    The github user responsible for the repository.

+``supporting_teams``: list of strings (optional)
+    The github team that is supporting the owner for this repository.

 ``nick``: string (optional)
     A short-name for the repository used by reporting tools created by the